About the PhD

-In a certain sense, we are a program of postcapitalist studies.
-However, by this complicated word, postcapitalism, we do not wish to refer to some dreamed-up utopia, nor to a speculative exploration of futuristic scenarios.
-While we agree with Lewis Mumford on the "importance of building castles in the sky," we see as an even more urgent necessity to study politics of alternatives in the here and now: the need to engage with postcapitalist cultures that are already being built and to understand other worlds that are already possible.
+In a certain sense, we are a department of anti-capitalist studies.
+However, we do not wish to refer to some dreamed-up utopia, nor to a speculative exploration of futuristic scenarios.
+While we agree with Lewis Mumford on the "importance of building castles in the sky," we see as an even more urgent necessity to study politics of alternatives in the here and now: the need to engage with concrete utopias that are already being built, and to understand other worlds that are already possible.

 Together with the activists from many different parts of the world we believe that "another world is possible."
-The role of the new social movements is not to conquer the world, but to make it anew.
+The role of the new social movements, we are reminded, is not to conquer the world, but to make it anew.
 What, then, is the role and responsibility of anthropology and other social sciences?
 In a world riddled with so many crises, few things appear to be more relevant than systematic research of counter-hegemonic knowledge and practices.
 Social scientists should leave pessimism for better times.
 Anthropology, in particular, is well equipped to participate in the "nowtopian" task of constructing social scientific knowledge that looks beyond capitalism, hierarchy, and ecological disaster.

 We ask our students to do precisely this: to look at those who are creating viable alternatives, to try to figure out what might be the larger implications of what they are already doing, and then to offer those ideas back, not as prescriptions, but as contributions, possibilities-as gifts.

 This program offers the space and the possibility to engage with many traditions of radical scholarship and emancipatory social science.
 We believe that anthropologists should